the website of Lisa Nachmias Davis, Attorney at Law

 National Organization of Social Security Claimants' Representatives (NOSSCR) National support organization for attorneys specializing in Social Security disability law.
 Includes basic information on the law and the organization.
 Purchase the "Listing of Impairments for Adults, Listing of Impairments for Children, and the Medical-Vocational Guidelines (Grids)."
 Some materials are available only to members.

-National Senior Citizens Law Center (NSCLC) NSCLC advocates nationwide on behalf of low-income elderly individuals and persons with disabilities.
+National Senior Citizens Law Center (NSCLC) (now Justice in Aging) NSCLC, now Justice in Aging, advocates nationwide on behalf of low-income elderly individuals and persons with disabilities.
 Includes articles and legal documents on many of these topics.

-Office of Disability, Aging and Long-Term Care Policy or the new site Component of the U.S. Department of Health and Human Services.
+Office of Disability, Aging and Long-Term Care Policy Component of the U.S. Department of Health and Human Services.
 Includes numerous surveys, studies, and analysis on health care, Medicare, Medicaid, and Managed Care.

 Savings Bonds (TreasuryDirect) Treasury Dept. site for determining current value of US savings bonds